thegworld/gtx-browser/docs/fuchsia/gtests.md

 $ fx set core.qemu-x64 --auto-dir --release --with-base //src/sys/test_manager
 ```

-For the purposes of successfully running Chromium tests, the following is
+For the purposes of successfully running GTx Browser tests, the following is
 equivalent to the command line in [Combined repo](#combined-repo).
 It adds all
 [additional required packages](#additional-required-packages) to
 [base packages](https://fuchsia.dev/fuchsia-src/concepts/packages/package?hl=en#base-packages).